anton-k/mig/docs/src/05-plugin.md

 > if `f` is `ToPlugin` then `(Query name queryType -> f)` is `ToPlugin` too

-and so on for other types of request input (query params, headers, captures, request bodies).
+And so on for other types of request input (query parameters, headers, captures, request bodies).
 See the full list of instances in the module `Mig.Core.Class.Plugin`.

 ## Examples